staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

    3. Add parameter types
 3. re-generate and re-analyze your baseline to see the improvements / you might create a [PHPStan baseline trend report](https://github.com/staabm/phpstan-baseline-analysis#example-trend-analysis)

-Between these steps you should commit the intermediate states.
-This also eases seeing the actual differences between the steps.

 ## Preparation